LordKenzo/Nodangular/readme.md

-### Do you want write a Controller Component on NodeJS like an Angular Component like this?
+### Do you want to write a Controller Component on NodeJS like an Angular Component like this?

 ```ts
 @ControllerComponent(